mesumaliofficial/nextjs_deploy_on_hostinger/postgres_backup_guide.md

 - Backed up daily at 3 AM
 - Old local backups deleted automatically
 - Latest backup pushed to GitHub securely using a fine-grained token

-You can **share this Markdown publicly** for others to replicate easily.